RicoLla13/rusty-cube/README.md

-# Rusty Cube
+# Rusty Shapes

-Built with Rust and raylib, 3D graphics translations done by myself.
+Built with Rust and SDL2, 3D graphics translations and elements drawing done by myself.